Jun 22, 2021, 12:45:24 PM CDT Aug 1, 2024, 11:57:02 AM CDT

 Baby playing in grass Baby playing in grass

-Dr. Yallapragada, also a mother of two young children, answers common questions about how to keep newborns and infants safe during the hot summer months.
+Dr. Yallapragada, also a mother of two children, answers common questions about how to keep newborns and infants safe during the hot summer months.

 What outside temperature is too hot for a baby?